joemoose/dungeoneers.d20/docs/combat.md

 ## Inititative

-During the *first round of combat*, each player must make a DEX or WIL save to act before their opponents.
+During the *first round of combat*, each player must make a DEX or WIL save to act before the opponents.
 Exceptional circumstances, abilities, items, or skills may negate this requirement.
 Players who fail this save *lose their turn* for the first round.

 The opponents then take their turn and the first round ends.
 The next round begins with all players taking their turn, followed by their opponents, and so on, until combat has ended with one side defeated or fled.

 The results of each side’s actions occur simultaneously.
+As such, all players declare their actions for their turn before determining the results of those actions.

 ## Attacks